openforis/mocaredd/README.md

 ### Template

-(ADD Link to template from github here)
+(ADD Link to a template from github here)

 The template includes 4 tabs: